 How to File a CSDE Special Education Complaint in Connecticut

 When a Connecticut school district violates your child's special education rights — missing evaluation timelines, failing to implement IEP services, denying access to records — you don't have to hire an attorney or file for due process.
 The Connecticut State Department of Education accepts formal complaints from parents and investigates allegations of state and federal special education law violations.
-The process is free, requires no legal representation, and produces binding results within 60 days.
+The process is free, requires no legal representation, and the Bureau of Special Education must issue a written decision within 60 calendar days; if it finds a violation, it can direct corrective action.

 Most Connecticut parents don't know this option exists.
 The ones who do often underestimate how effective it can be.